the-teacher/rails7-startkit/README.md

 <img  alt="docker" src="Rails7StartKit/assets/logos/Rails7.StartKit.jpg">

-## The Only Command to Install and Run Everything!
+## The Only Command to Install and Run `Ruby on Rails`!

 ```sh
 eval "$(curl -sSL rails-start.com)"
 ```

+<i>All required services and dependencies will be installed automagically!</i>

 ### What Is That?